 1. Nature lovers

 Mt Charleston, Clark County Wetlands and the Valley of Fire are all great choices for a day outing, ending with a picnic lunch and a proposal.
 Here are some parks if those don’t suit you.
 All allow picnics.
-Make a picnic lunch at home or grab one to go from Bread and Butter!
+Make a picnic lunch at home, or piece one together from Whole Foods!

 Good For: Outdoorsy folk